This interactive map shows how many people are fully vaccinated in areas across Scotland

 The latest data from Public Health Scotland reveals that while vaccination coverage for people receiving their first dose of the Covid-19 vaccine in Scotland has soared, several local authorities continue to lag behind.

-This comes as the First Minister Nicola Sturgeon announced that the majority of Covid-19 restrictions remaining under Level 0 rules would be lifted as planned on Monday August 9.
+This comes as the majority of Covid-19 restrictions remaining under Level 0 rules were lifted in the country on Monday (August 9).

 Read More